-The plan has been prepared to ensure agencies under the direction of the Municipal Emergency Control Group ("MECG") are aware of their assigned responsibilities in an emergency.
-The plan developed by the Municipality of Wawa defines emergencies as:
+The plan has been prepared to ensure all agencies involved under the direction of the Municipal Control Group ("MCG") in an emergency are aware of their roles and responsibilities.
+The plan developed by the Seguin Township defines emergencies as:

-"situations or impending situations caused by forces of nature, accident or an intentional act that constitutes a danger of major proportions to life and property."
+"situations or impending situations caused by the forces of nature, accidents, health issues or an intentional act that constitutes a danger of major proportions to human life and property."